ianmjones/ToastrIJ/README.md

     ToastrIJ.Type.Warning
     ToastrIJ.Type.Error

-There are two signatures for the `Display` method:
+There are three signatures for the `Display` method:

     Public Sub Display(Message As String, Type As ToastrIJ.Type = ToastrIJ.Type.Info, Sticky As Boolean = False)

+    Public Sub Display(Message As String, Type As ToastrIJ.Type = ToastrIJ.Type.Info, Icon As Picture)

-    Public Sub Display(Message As String, Type As ToastrIJ.Type = ToastrIJ.Type.Info, Title As String = "", Sticky As Boolean = False)
+    Public Sub Display(Message As String, Type As ToastrIJ.Type = ToastrIJ.Type.Info, Title As String = "", Sticky As Boolean = False, Icon As Picture = Nil)

 ### Clearing Notifications
 If you need to clear all notifications in one fell swoop, use: